headblockhead/dotfiles/README.md

 ### Installation:

-Here are a couple reminders for installing nixos on `edwards-laptop`.
+Here are a couple reminders for installing nixos on `compute-01`.

 1. Use the NixOS minimal ISO.